apcountryman/picolibrary-arm-cortex-m0plus/docs/peripheral.md

 ## Peripherals
-The layout of each Arm Cortex-M0+ peripheral's registers is defined by the class named after the peripheral.
+The layout of each Arm Cortex-M0+ peripheral's registers is defined by the class named after the peripheral (e.g. the layout of the SYSTICK peripheral's registers is defined by the `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::SYSTICK` class).
-Peripheral registers are accessed via the member variables named after the registers.
+Peripheral registers are accessed via the member variables named after the registers (e.g. the SYSTICK peripheral's CSR register is accessed via the `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::SYSTICK::csr` member variable).
-Peripheral register information is defined in member classes named after the registers.
+Peripheral register information is defined in member classes named after the registers (e.g. SYSTICK peripheral CSR register information is defined in the `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::SYSTICK::CSR` member class).
 Peripheral register field constants are defined in the following member structures:
-- `Size`: field sizes
+- `Size`: field sizes (e.g. the size of the ENABLE field of the SYSTICK peripheral's CSR register is defined by the `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::SYSTICK::CSR::Size::ENABLE` constant)
-- `Bit`: field bit positions
+- `Bit`: field bit positions (e.g. the position of the ENABLE field of the SYSTICK peripheral's CSR register is defined by the `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::SYSTICK::CSR::Bit::ENABLE` constant)
-- `Mask`: field bit masks
+- `Mask`: field bit masks (e.g. the mask for the ENABLE field of the SYSTICK peripheral's CSR register is defined by the `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::SYSTICK::CSR::Mask::ENABLE` constant)

 ### MPU
 The `::picolibrary::Arm::Cortex::M0PLUS::Peripheral::MPU` class defines the layout of the